frida/frida-website/docs/building.md

 processes, should not allocate any OS resources without releasing them when it is unloaded to avoid accumulating leaks in long-lived processes.
-Because Frida is mostly written in C and makes use of the excellent GLib library, which unfortunately doesn't provide any way to clean up statically allocated resources, we had to patch that library to add support for this.
+Because Frida is mostly written in C and makes use of the excellent GLib library, which unfortunately doesn't provide any way to fully clean up statically allocated resources, we had to patch that library to add support for this.
 Upstream doesn't consider this a valid use-case, so unfortunately we need to maintain our fork of this library.
 This means we can't make use of a system-wide GLib on